Patchethium/snfa/README.md

 - Rust crate
 - multi-language
 - Storing `pau` index in binary model
-- Option to convert frame number into milisecond
 - Record and warn the user when score is too low

 ## Licence